 - PFF Program e-portfolio resource guide

 Semester course; variable hours (60 hours per credit).
 1-9 credits.

 Semester course; 3, 6 research hours.
 3, 6 credits.

-In order to receive the PFF Program Certificate of Achievement, students must successfully complete the PFF Program course work (GRAD 601, GRAD 602, OVPR 603, GRAD 604 or GRAD 605 and GRAD 606) and submit the GRAD 606 electronic portfolio for evaluation.
+In order to complete the PFF Program, students must successfully complete the PFF Program course work (GRAD 601, GRAD 602, OVPR 603, GRAD 604 or GRAD 605 and GRAD 606) and submit the GRAD 606 electronic portfolio for evaluation.

-Upon completion of these requirements, a text comment will be recorded on the student’s academic transcript to read: “Preparing Future Faculty Certificate of Achievement completed [date].”
+Upon completion of these requirements, a text comment will be recorded on the student’s academic transcript to read: “Preparing Future Faculty Program completed [date].”

 Students and their faculty mentors will be recognized for this accomplishment at a Graduate School event, usually held in the spring semester.